-The company entered into a joint venture called 291 Carling Avenue/369 Lebreton Street South Ottawa, Ontario Joint Venture Agreement dated 9 February 2017 for a nominal consideration.
+The company entered into a joint venture dated 9 February 2017 for a nominal consideration.
 The company holds a one third interest in the joint venture.
 The beneficial interest in land consists of one third interest in the land held by the joint venture at market value determined at the time of forming the joint venture.